joragupra/knoss-original/README.md

 =================================

 Original online book store project.
-This is the final assignment work presented at the Experto Universitario en "Desarrollo de Aplicaciones para Internet y Servicios web" developed during the 2004-2005 edition.
+This is the final assignment work presented at the University of Seville during the master course "Experto Universitario en Desarrollo de Aplicaciones para Internet y Servicios web" developed during the 2004-2005 edition.

 See more at http://www.cfp.us.es/cursos/eu/desarrollo-de-aplicaciones-para-internet-y-servicios-web/1342/